 - 1. Unless a cutting authority, previous manual, or a provision of this manual specifies that the stumpage rates of a cutting authority are fixed, the stumpage rate of a cutting authority is adjusted quarterly on January 1, April 1, July 1, and October 1, of each year. - 2.
 At the time of the quarterly adjustment referred to in subsection (1), the stumpage rate will be recalculated using the following criteria that is effective on the month of the adjustment: - a.
 The equation applicable for the appraisal effective date and the appraisal data submission which was used in the most recent appraisal or reappraisal; and - b.
-The stumpage appraisal parameters as approved by the Director for the month, in conjunction with, and as and where applicable with the following appraisal or reappraisal effective dates: - i.
-Coast domestic log market values for effective dates prior to March 1, 2016 and on or after December 15, 2017; - ii.
-Coast export-adjusted log market values for effective dates on or after March 1, 2016 and before December 15, 2017; - iii.
-EXPORTSHARE, and TOTALHARVEST, for effective dates on or after December 15, 2017; - iv.
-Lumber AMVs for each of cedar, fir and hemlock, for effective dates on or after December 15, 2017; and - v.
-BC Consumer Price Index (CPI); and - c.
+The stumpage appraisal parameters effective for the month of the adjustment as approved by the Director; and - c.
 All other data will remain unchanged.